sgofferj/TAK-mass-enrollment/Readme.md

 `Sample, Susan;susans;intelligence,humint;supervisors;incidents`

-Susan s a member of the groups intelligence and humint, she gets data from the group incidents and she can be seen by the supervisors group but she cannot see them.
+Susan is a member of the groups intelligence and humint, she gets data from the group incidents and she can be seen by the supervisors group but she cannot see them.

 ```